mulesoft/pdk-custom-policy-examples/spike/README.md

 This policy will do a Spike Control inside each worker.

 The policy takes the following parameters:
-* requests: The amount of request that will be able to go through in the given window.
+* `requests`: The amount of requests that can reach the backend service in the given time window.
-* millis: The duration in millis of the sliding window.
+* `millis`: The duration in milliseconds of the time window.
-* maxAttempts: The maximum number of attempts the request will be throttled before rejecting it.
+* `maxAttempts`: The maximum number of attempts the request is throttled for before it is rejected.
-* delay: The delay in millis between each throttled re-attempt.
+* `delay`: The delay in milliseconds between each throttled attempt.

 ## Test the Policy